fengggli/gpu-computing-materials/README.md

 #### presentation: 2 a deeper look at CNN's, ResNET, and implementation details:
 * The second outline is [here](/docs/presentation_2_outline.md)
-* The second presentation slides are [here]()
+* The second presentation slides are [here](https://docs.google.com/presentation/d/1VNbwYfTrXLckYPZ6NOP41DlI_jujuesP1d6dcbzoBz4/edit?usp=sharing)

 ## Project

+[Jan 26]:
+* We had a disussion on how we can start the project, the notes are [here](/docs/project_discuss_1.md)

+[inital]:
-1. I will update my initial resnet implementation very soon.
+* I will update my initial resnet implementation very soon.
 It will use numpy.

-#### Kernels
-1. The first kernel we should have is  *an efficient convolution operation*.
-We can use profiling tools to compare the performance with existing libraries and show which optimization can be applied especially to Resnet nets.
-2. Another focus is how to make the data copy from host to device less frequent.
-(How to represent the neuron layers in device memory instead)